salimk/Rcrawler/README.md

 - Choose to ignore some URL parameters during crawling process ([see 7](https://github.com/salimk/Rcrawler#7-ignore-some-url-parameters-ignoreurlparams))

-In Web structure mining field Rcrawler provide some starter kit to analyze the node and connection structure of a web site.
+In Web structure mining field Rcrawler provide some starter kit to analyze the web site network.

 - Represent a website Netwok by mapping all its internal and external hyperlink connections (Edges & nodes) ([see 8](https://github.com/salimk/Rcrawler#8-creating-a-website-network-graph))

-In addtition, Rcrawler package provide a set of tools that enables that makes your R web mining life easier:
+In addtition, Rcrawler package provide a set of tools that makes your R web mining life easier:

 - Scrape data from a list of URLs you provide ([see 9-1](https://github.com/salimk/Rcrawler/#9-1--scrape-you-list-of-urls))